aochider/candid/DESIGN.md

       - Swipe on position statements
       - Answer survey questions
       - Guests are identified with a cookie
-      - If a guest creates an account, they’re given the opportunity to retain their position statements collated via the cookie
+      - If a guest creates an account, they’re given the opportunity to retain their position statements collated via the cookie [how are guests interactions stored until they decide to create an account?]
    - User’s information is stored and retrieved from the “Database”

 ## Position Statement: